kwakuoowusu/tipApp/README.md

 # tipApp
-A tip calculator for [codepath](www.codepath.com) at Stony Brook Unversity
+A tip calculator for [codepath](www.codepath.com) at Stony Brook University

 ## Version 1.0.0 Features